How To Create To-Do Lists In WordPress

 To-Do List Advanced Settings > Database Cleanup

-This area allows you to perform database maintenance tasks related to plugin data inside the plugin settings area without having to log into your web server …
+This area allows you to carry out database maintenance tasks associated with plugin data directly from the plugin settings area itself …

-Any actions that you perform on your database from this screen cannot be undone.
-If you are sure that you want to perform database operations in this section, then make sure to backup your WP database first.
+Any database operations you perform from this screen cannot be reversed.
+If you are comfortable to carry out database operations in this section, then make sure to backup your database first.

-If you don’t want to back up your data manually, then use the services of a professional, or use WordPress backup plugins.
-You can learn more about a WordPress backup plugin that can fully automate your site backups here:
+If you don’t want to do your own backups, then get professional WordPress help services, or use backup plugins.
+You can read about a WordPress backup plugin that can automate your site backups here:

 User Permissions

-If you choose Individual List, the only configurable option that is applicable in this section is the View To-Do List permission …
+If you are using the Individual List type, the only configurable option that applies in this section is the View To-Do List option …

-If you plan to configure user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to be able to perform for each option …
+If you plan to configure user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to have access to for each option …

 - Subscribers: Read